lijuntaopku/lijuntaopku.github.io/index.md

 ### Manuscripts

 * History is NOT Enough: Improving Multi-Turn Response Selection via Conversation Future.
-Submitted to TOIS.
+Submitted to TKDE.

 * A Better Distillation Method with Single Teacher for Model for Neural Machine Translation.
 Submitted to TASLP.